-Au Pair in America, the original and most recognized au pair program in the United States, is a division of the American Institute For Foreign Study (AIFS).
+Au Pair in America, the original and most recognized au pair program in the United States, is an organization of the American Institute For Foreign Study (AIFS).
 With more than 50 years of experience, AIFS is a leader in the educational and cultural exchange arena.
-More than 50,000 people participate each year on AIFS programs—more than 1.5 million since its’ founding in 1964.
+More than 50,000 people participate each year on AIFS programs—more than 1.5 million since its founding in 1964.
 AIFS maintain offices in the U.S., Australia, France, Germany, Poland and the United Kingdom.

 Community Counselors: Local Support

 One of Au Pair in America’s strengths is our network of more than 180 Community Counselors in the United States.
 One of these experienced counselors will reside in or near your community and maintain contact with you and your au pair throughout the program.